pbrisson85/runReportsOnPrem/README.md

 - Priorities:

   - Error: when drilling down on bySpeciesGroupProg, level 2 by either customer or item the total is not tying.
 I saw this on USA COD
+  - Same thing with when I am getting detail on the customer drilldown.
+I found the problem is it is not filtering by date.
+It is running wide open

   - Get detail on sales YTD when the from and to date are changed from default does not work.
 It is pulling a different date range
   - Refactor